Solar Guide

 The Disadvantaged Communities Single-Family Affordable Solar Homes (DAC-SASH) Program is a California state initiative designed to make solar energy more accessible to homeowners in underserved communities.
 This program provides upfront cash incentives to help offset the cost of installing a solar energy system, making clean energy more affordable for qualifying households.

-Eligible homeowners can receive up to $3 per watt in capacity-based incentives.
+Eligible homeowners can receive up to $3 per watt in fixed, capacity-based incentives.
 For example, if you install a 6-kilowatt solar system, you could receive up to $18,000 in upfront incentives to reduce your installation costs.

-The financial benefits depend on your utility provider.
-Most major California utilities (PG&E, SCE, and SDG&E) operate under ‘NEM 3.0,’ which began April 15, 2023.
-This system provides hourly export credits that change based on the time of day and the grid’s avoided costs – typically much lower than retail electricity rates.
-At year-end, any remaining credits are paid out at roughly 3-5 cents per kWh.
-Some utilities like SMUD offer a fixed export rate of 7.4 cents per kWh, while Imperial Irrigation District pays $0.0698 per kWh with monthly settlement.
+The financial benefits vary significantly by utility company and time of export.
+For the three major investor-owned utilities (PG&E, SCE, and SDGE), the new ‘NEM 3’ system began April 15, 2023, and provides hourly export credits that change based on grid demand – typically ranging from 3-5 cents per kWh during annual true-up periods.
+Other utilities like SMUD offer a fixed export rate of 7.4 cents per kWh, while Imperial Irrigation District provides $0.0698 per kWh with monthly settlement.

 Ready to start saving with solar?